bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Ruben: 00:34:48

-Yeah, I guess the one thing...
+I guess the one thing...

 Aaron: 00:34:50